Save Hemp Beverages

 BANS DON'T STOP DEMAND.
 REGULATION PROTECTS PEOPLE.

-Instead of banning these products outright, Congress should create a responsible regulatory framework that keeps consumers safe and gives states like Minnesota the ability to regulate hemp beverages within their borders.
+Congress should create a regulatory framework that keeps consumers safe and gives states the ability to govern their own markets.

 • 21+ purchase requirements